thomaswilder/jpo_eddy-scripts/README.md

 - eddy_energy_mean.m - Script that calculates mean eddy energy terms based on MITgcm input data.

 - eddy_energy_turb.m - Script that calculates turbulent eddy energy terms.
-Can be split into seperate jobs e.g. day 31 to day 150, then day 151 to 300 and so on.
+Can be split into separate jobs e.g. day 31 to day 150, then day 151 to 300 and so on.

 ## General use functions